 Kochi is the commercial capital of Kerala and the second biggest city on the Western Coast of India.
-Due to its coastal location and network of backwaters, Kochi is vulnerable to sea level-rise, increased precipitation and flooding.
+Due to its coastal location and network of backwaters, Kochi is vulnerable to sea level rise, increased precipitation, and flooding.
 The most prominent reasons for the Kerala floods of 2018 are the mismanagement of water and diminishing green cover.
-The conservation of urban forests, wetlands and water edge-management takes on the important role of supporting biodiversity and the fight climate change.
-With major developments in the city, there is a need to strike a balance between development and environment.
-Tackling urban heat and heat islands is a crucial component of the sustainability plan and Kochi City is looking forward to being part of Cities4Forests and adopting strategies to create healthier, livable and prosperous urban area.
+The conservation of urban forests, wetlands, and water edge-management takes on the important role of supporting biodiversity and the fight climate change.
+With major developments in the city, there is a need to strike a balance between development and the environment.
+Tackling urban heat and heat islands is a crucial component of the sustainability plan, and Kochi City is looking forward to being part of Cities4Forests and adopting strategies to create healthier, livable, and prosperous urban areas.

 “Kochi Municipal Corporation will ensure that climate resilience will be a key pillar on which all future development projects be planned, designed and implemented.
 Urban grooves and forests are part of Kochi’s rich heritage and culture.
 Through the Cities4Forests initiative, we will ensure the creation of more green spaces in the city and conserve the existing green patches through ensured public participation.
 Inner forests like Manganavanom and green spaces like Subash Park are an integral part of Kochi and act as the lungs of the city.
 They are part of the city’s rich heritage and culture, and hence protecting and conserving them will be of prime importance as far as the city authorities are concerned”